Cap-go/capacitor-updater/README.md

 #### Google play

-Third paragraph of [Device and Network Abuse](https://support.google.com/googleplay/android-developer/answer/9888379?hl=en) topic describe that updating source code by any method other than Google Play's update mechanism is restricted.
-But this restriction does not apply to updating javascript bundles.
+Third paragraph of [Device and Network Abuse](https://support.google.com/googleplay/android-developer/answer/9888379?hl=en) topic describe that updating source code by any method besides Google Play's update mechanism is restricted.
+But this restriction does not apply to updating JavaScript bundles.
-> This restriction does not apply to code that runs in a virtual machine and has limited access to Android APIs (such as JavaScript in a webview or browser).
+> This restriction does not apply to code that runs in a virtual machine and has limited access to Android APIs (such as JavaScript in a web view or browser).

 That fully allow Capacitor-updater as it updates just JS bundles and can't update native code part.

 #### App Store

-Paragraph **3.3.2**, since back in 2015's [Apple Developer Program License Agreement](https://developer.apple.com/programs/ios/information/) fully allowed performing over-the-air updates of JavaScript and assets -  and in its latest version (20170605) [downloadable here](https://developer.apple.com/terms/) this ruling is even broader:
+Paragraph **3.3.2**, since back in 2015's [Apple Developer Program License Agreement](https://developer.apple.com/programs/ios/information/) fully allowed performing over-the-air updates of JavaScript and assets.

+And in its latest version (20170605) [downloadable here](https://developer.apple.com/terms/) this ruling is even broader:

-> Interpreted code may be downloaded to an Application but only so long as such code: (a) does not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store, (b) does not create a store or storefront for other code or applications, and (c) does not bypass signing, sandbox, or other security features of the OS.
+> Interpreted code may be downloaded to an Application, but only so long as such code:
+- (a) does not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store
+- (b) does not create a store or storefront for other code or applications
+- (c) does not bypass signing, sandbox, or other security features of the OS.

-Capacitor-updater allows you to follow these rules in full compliance so long as the update you push does not significantly deviate your product from its original App Store approved intent.
+Capacitor-updater allows you to respect these rules in full compliance, so long as the update you push does not significantly deviate your product from its original App Store approved intent.

-To further remain in compliance with Apple's guidelines we suggest that App Store-distributed apps don't enable the `Force update` scenario, since in the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) it is written that:
+To further remain in compliance with Apple's guidelines, we suggest that App Store-distributed apps don't enable the `Force update` scenario, since in the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) it is written that:

-> Apps must not force users to rate the app, review the app, download other apps, or other similar actions in order to access functionality, content, or use of the app.
+> Apps must not force users to rate the app, review the app, download other apps, or other similar actions to access functionality, content, or use of the app.

-This is not a problem for the default behavior of background update, since it won't force the user to apply the new version until next app close, but at least you should be aware of that ruling if you decide to show it.
+This is not a problem for the default behavior of background update, since it won't force the user to apply the new version until the next app close, but at least you should be aware of that ruling if you decide to show it.

 ### Packaging `dist.zip` update bundles

-Capacitor Updator works by unzipping a compiled app bundle to the native device filesystem.
+Capacitor Updater works by unzipping a compiled app bundle to the native device filesystem.
 Whatever you choose to name the file you upload/download from your release/update server URL (via either manual or automatic updating), this `.zip` bundle must meet the following requirements:

 - The zip file should contain the full contents of your production Capacitor build output folder, usually `{project directory}/dist/` or `{project directory}/www/`.
 This is where `index.html` will be located, and it should also contain all bundled JavaScript, CSS, and web resources necessary for your app to run.
 - Do not password encrypt the bundle zip file, or it will fail to unpack.